sebastjanm/gratitude-bee/docs/invitation_qr_implementation.md

     -   This new component will be a modal that displays the current user's unique QR code.
     -   The QR code will embed the full invitation link (e.g., `https://gratitudebee.app/invite/{inviteCode}`) to ensure it is functional both for in-app scanning and for external camera apps (which will trigger the existing deep link flow).
 2.  **Build `QRScannerModal.tsx`:**
-    -   This modal will contain the `CameraView` for scanning.
+    -   This modal will guide users to use their native camera app for scanning.
     -   It will manage the camera permission flow, prompting the user if access has not been granted.
     -   It will process scanned data, gracefully handling both full URLs and raw invite codes.
     -   Upon a successful scan and connection via the `connect-partner` Supabase function, it will automatically navigate the user to the "Connected!" success view.